 For customers who contact support outside business hours, automation software engages them immediately.
 AI gathers customer feedback, creates tickets, and resolves many issues instantly.
 Complex problems are escalated to human agents first thing the next business day, complete with full context.

-Get measurable performance gains
+6. Gets measurable performance gains

 Contact center automation delivers results you can track.
 Businesses see first-call resolutions improve as customers reach the right agent immediately.
 Average handling time decreases when agents have instant access to customer history and AI-powered suggestions.

-5 Essential Contact Center Automation Tools
+Essential Call Center Automation Tools & Use Cases

 1. Interactive voice response (IVR) systems